eyerus21/10Academy-week-1-challenge/README.md

 We will deliver insights we managed to extract to our employer through an easy to use web based dashboard.

-## The repository contains the following files
+## This repository contains the following files
 * The data folder contains the datasets.
 * The notebooks folder contains the notebooks.
 * The scripts folder contains the scripts.